Swedish Transport Administration electric road program: Annualized societal cost

+2019 report

 A 2019 report by the Swedish Electromobility Centre estimates the annualized societal costs of the entire Swedish automotive fleet under each of the three power delivery systems.
 Each of the systems was found to result in net savings, with the rail system being the most beneficial.
 A 2022 research paper by RISE estimates that installing approximately 4,000 km of electric roads that supply at least 150 kW per truck on average is the most economically beneficial option for electric vehicle charging.

 Overhead power lines, despite being the most mature technology and, at the time of the 2019 report, having the least expensive infrastructure, are the most expensive overall because they only allow tall commercial vehicles such as trucks and buses to charge while driving, while non-commercial vehicles cannot use the wires to charge while driving, so they will have to use static charging that requires larger batteries with higher capacities than batteries required with the use of dynamic charging.
 Though overhead lines had the least expensive infrastructure costs when the initial report was written, soon afterward infrastructure costs of ground-level rail became lower than overhead lines.

 Ground-level power supplies allow dynamic charging for all vehicles, which greatly reduces the required battery capacity and size since the battery is charged while it is being used.
 The reduced battery size and capacity reduces cost by about five billion euros annualized for the entire Swedish automotive fleet.
 The rail and inductive systems are estimated to have equal annualized costs for all components in aggregate other than infrastructure; the conductive rail infrastructure is estimated to cost about 1 billion euros annualized, while wireless inductive infrastructure is estimated to cost about 2.8 billion euros annualized.

 The Swedish Transport Administration's regulations for state electric roads proposed in 2021 include estimates for different charging system costs for the customer driving different types of electric vehicles.
 Long-haul and regional haul trucks were found to incur the least costs with fast charging stations, though the conditions for such a fast-charging network are not currently met and it's not clear if they can ever be met, while passenger vehicles were found to incur the least costs with electric road charging.

+2024 report

+The project's final report submitted in December 2024 recommended against a national electric road network in Sweden as it would not be cost-effective.
+The annualized societal costs from 2040 to 2070 were found to be higher than the benefits, with a robust degree of certainty.
+Subsequently, Trafikverket decided to pause the project.